UBC-iGEM/internal-wiki-2023-24/src/dry-lab/software/encoding-decoding.md

     - Use established tools to avoid hairpins, self-dimers, cross-dimers
     - Avoid mispriming
     - Avoid repeats on the 3’ end
-3. Block based semantic constraints (sequential access):
-   - Represent the address space AAA...AAA to TTT...TTT with an index tree
-   - Each leaf is a strand, with the path representing the address
-   - Based on the representation the user wants, extended primers mapping to folder structure can be created for contiguous access
-   - Add sparsity to enforce biological constraints

 #### Encoding Formats
 1. Naive encoding: